EGF2/docs/source/includes/_Micro Services.md

   	}
 }
 ```
-Please note that for brevity sake we are not showing the full client-data configuration here, see it on GitHub.
+Please note that for brevity sake we are not showing the full client-data configuration here, <a href="https://github.com/egf2">see it on GitHub</a>.

 Object declaration can contain “volatile” boolean field.
 In case it is set to true objects of this type will be physically removed from a DB upon deletion.
 Otherwise DELETE requests mark objects with “deleted_at”, objects are not physically removed from the DB.